emotion-analysis-project/SemEval2025-Task11/README.md

 ## **18 February 2025**

--  The task dataset, including the test set, is released.
-Download it [here](https://github.com/emotion-analysis-project/SemEval2025-Task11/tree/main/task-dataset).
-To prevent our dataset from being scraped and used to train LLMs, we have encrypted the file and will share the password to participants via email.
+-  The tdatasets, including the test sets, have been released.
+You can download them [here](https://github.com/emotion-analysis-project/SemEval2025-Task11/tree/main/task-dataset).
+To prevent our datasets from being scraped and used to train LLMs, we encrypted the files and will share the password to participants via email.

--   We have released the task dataset papers (Paper 1 and Paper 2)
+-   We have released the dataset papers (Paper 1 and Paper 2)
-     - Paper 1 (For all languages except  **Amharic**, **Oromo**, **Somali**, and **Tigrinya**): [BRIGHTER: BRIdging the Gap in Human-Annotated Textual Emotion Recognition Datasets for 28 Languages](https://arxiv.org/pdf/2502.11926).
+     - Paper 1 (For **all the languages except**  Amharic, Oromo, Somali, and Tigrinya): [BRIGHTER: BRIdging the Gap in Human-Annotated Textual Emotion Recognition Datasets for 28 Languages](https://arxiv.org/pdf/2502.11926).
-     -  Paper 2 (If you use one the following languages: **Amharic**, **Oromo**, **Somali**, and **Tigrinya**)  [Evaluating the Capabilities of Large Language Models for Multi-label Emotion Understanding](https://aclanthology.org/2025.coling-main.237.pdf).
-You can use the BibTeX below to cite the dataset papers.
+     - Paper 2 (If you use a dataset in one of the following languages: **Amharic**, **Oromo**, **Somali**, and **Tigrinya**)  [Evaluating the Capabilities of Large Language Models for Multi-label Emotion Understanding](https://aclanthology.org/2025.coling-main.237.pdf).

+- You can use the BibTeX below to cite the dataset papers.

   ```bibtex
       @misc{muhammad2025brighterbridginggaphumanannotated,